We had to return, but this time, we did a lot of Scotland and a little taste of England

 That is the end of my notes.
 I didn't write anything about the last leg of the trip, but I know we got into Fresno later than the scheduled 9:40 pm, grateful no one had to wait for us with our truck already there.
 That ride home was long and we were so relieved to finally get home to our own animals and our own little bed.

 Twenty one days is about our limit away from home.

-Next trip notes: Travel during the day, bring the pedometers, clear glasses, still bring Tylenol, forget ziplocks, buy Ibuleve and Codiene, white Stilton cheese, pack pillows, lessen the carry-ons, you never do your puzzles anyway.
+Next trip notes: Travel during the day, bring the pedometers, clear glasses, still bring Tylenol, forget ziplocks, buy Ibuleve and Codiene, white Stilton cheese, pack pillows in the suitcases and lessen the carry-ons, you never sleep or do puzzles anyway.

 Other weird notes: Last year we learned, the hard way, the postal code, when input to the GPS, will direct you to an actual building.
 Boy, could we have used that the first time we got seriously lost in Coventry!
 This year, the GPS was difficult to work at first and we never figured out how to input all the postal codes I had so carefully prepared on our travel schedule!